Quantaindew/a0labs-reports/index.md

 8. Portal

 ### Gas Fees (Most Economical to Highest)
+0.AO Zk bridge Bridge:Lowest fees among all the bridges tested.
+Amounts to basically nothing.
 1. Mayan (~0.016 USDC)
 2. Squid (0.023358 USDC)
 3. LayerSwap (0.075528 USDC)
 4. Defiway (0.159 USDC)
-5. AO Zk bridge Bridge:Lowest fees among all the bridges tested.
-Amounts to basically nothing.

 ---

 ## What made the above bridges an Effective Crypto Bridge

-Based on the analysis, an effective crypto bridge should
+Based on the analysis, an effective crypto bridge should:

 1. **Prioritize User Experience**
    - Clear, intuitive interface